-The AAA maintains an online Consumer and Employment Arbitration Statistics report based on consumer cases filed with the AAA for at least the last five years.
+The AAA maintains an online Consumer and Employment Arbitration Statistics report based on AAA consumer cases closed within the last five years.
 This report is made available pursuant to state statutes such as the California Code of Civil Procedure §1281.96 and Maryland Commercial Law §§ 14-3901 to 3905, and New Jersey Statutes § 2A:23B-1 et seq. and updated quarterly, as required by law.

 If an employer intends to utilize the dispute resolution services of the Association in an employment ADR plan, it should, at least 30 days prior to the planned effective date of the program: (1) notify the Association of its intention to do so; and (2) provide the Association with a copy of the employment dispute resolution plan.
 If an employer does not comply with this requirement, the Association reserves the right to decline its administrative services.
 Copies of all plans should be sent to the American Arbitration Association, 1101 Laurel Oak Road, Suite 100, Voorhees, NJ 08043; Email: email@example.com.